 - As my loved one gets sicker, how can end-of-life and hospice care help make sure he or she is comfortable?

 - Many nursing homes have activity programs geared toward patients with dementia.
 What types of programs do you provide?

 Some things to observe in nursing home staff are to know that the administration is teaching them how to provide quality care to patients with dementias such as Alzheimer’s disease.

 - Keeps changes in the environment and daily routine to an absolute minimum.

 - Performs personal care at the same time each day.

 - Simplifies routines and reduces choices to minimize feelings of anxiety and frustration.

 - Uses patience and redirection.

 - Ensures the resident has his/her glasses on and working hearing aids if indicated.
-Makes sure hearing aid batteries are working.
+Make sure hearing aid batteries are working.